 I could get carried away with ideas for underplanting but the thought of snowdrops has reminded me that I need to ice the Christmas cake, so in the meantime … have a happy one!

-NB: If you enjoy Louise’s plant profiles, you may be interested in her recently published and beautifully produced book ‘A Plant for Each Week of the Year’ available from our website here and now also for sale on Amazon.
+NB: If you enjoy Louise’s plant profiles, you may be interested in her beautifully produced book ‘A Plant for Each Week of the Year’ available from our website here and now also for sale on Amazon.

 More NB To get more gardening chit-chat from the 3growbags, just put your email address in here and we’ll send you a new post every Saturday.